 CTA frequency is important with content marketing for lead generation.
 Generally speaking, increasing the number of CTA placements in each content piece has a positive effect on lead generation.
 Whatever your Call to Action is, repeating it at the top, in the middle and at the bottom of each content piece will typically increase response rates by a large margin over a single CTA.
 This makes it easier for the buyer to take the next step — a step they’d otherwise have to search for.

-These average opt-in stats for different placements of an email capture opt-in form were produced by Grow & Convert.
 The number of opt-in leads naturally increases with multiple placements on the page (within reason — you don’t want to clutter the page too much).

 Positioning Your CTAs